minhui803/XGEM/README.md

 # How to predict other types of genomes

 - First, you need to have the sequence information of the gene.
 Extract the sequence feature information by BioSeq-Analysis 2.0 [1].
 Choose the mismatch feature extraction method, the parameter *k* is 2 and *m* is 1.
-- Then, name the extracted feature information Mismatch, store it in the **pre_other_essen_gene** folder in .csv format.
+- Then, name the extracted feature information Mismatch, store it in the **pred_other_essen_gene** folder in .csv format.
 - Finally, execute the XGEM.ipynb file in the corresponding folder.
 The output will have two forms: 0 or 1.
 0 represents that the predicted gene is non-essential.
 1 represents that the predicted gene is essential.

 # Citation